-7.1 What is next for MathIR?
+7.1 What is Next for MathIR?

-To try and characterize the space of opportunities for future work in MathIR, we present two views summarizing topics discussed in the book where we could devote effort to strengthen existing approaches, and uncover new ones.
+To try and characterize the space of opportunities for future work in MathIR, we present two views summarizing topics discussed in the monograph where we could devote effort to strengthen existing approaches, and uncover new ones.

-The first view is shown in Table 7.1, which presents the information needs for the people that play a role in the creation, use, and evaluation of MathIR systems.
-These are the users, assessors, and designers/researchers for these systems, which we introduced in Chapter 1.
+The first view is shown in Table 7.1, which presents the information needs for the people that play a role in the creation, use, and

+Group Information Needs Users Query language operations and syntax Query/results interface usage How to organize and refind sources How to create, organize, and search annotations Data and tools for applying information in sources Tools for communicating information from sources Pragmatics: Stopping criteria for 'satisficing' Assessors Annotation interface operations and usage Relevance criteria and intended application Navigate, link, and search sources & annotations Pragmatics: 'reliable' annotation strategies Designers & Researchers Useful and novel: Data representations for formulas + text Retrieval interfaces Query/question mechanisms Annotation tools/protocols Machine learning models Retrieval models Data augmentation techniques Evaluation metrics, pooling, and protocols Conceptual frameworks / topic maps Test collections: creation, use, differences Implementation: planning and execution Pragmatics: 'good' end points for research/dev projects evaluation of MathIR systems.
+These are the users, assessors, and designers/researchers for these systems, which we introduced in Section 1.
 Improving available information of the types listed, and/or making these information types more readily available or easy to use present research opportunities.
-Additional items that we note here that were not mentioned earlier in the book include pragmatics.
+Additional items that we note here that were not mentioned earlier include pragmatics.
 A critical requirement for productive knowledge work of the types shown in this table is knowing when to stop, and possibly reflect and report at that point.
 Improving our shared knowledge of actionable models and heuristics would be beneficial for people involved, and can help inform the use cases from which IR models and tools are designed and evaluated.